-Remote Desktop Protocol (RDP)has been known to IT professionals for years, added into our arsenal since the original release with Windows NT 4.0.
+Remote Desktop Protocol (RDP) has been known to IT professionals for years, added into our arsenal since the original release with Windows NT 4.0.
 This provided the technical people the ability to treat any system or task as though it were local.
-Before we go further, it’s worth noting most Ransomware attacks occur through the open-ports in your network.
-These ports are what leadership sometimes use to remote into a work machine.
+Before we go further, it’s worth noting most Ransomware attacks occur through the open ports in your network.
+These ports are what leadership sometimes uses to remote into a work machine.
 You’re internal IT uses this to assist in taking control of your work PC to troubleshoot a problem.

 Quickly, the productivity tool was adopted, widely seen by many as an initial attack vector.
-From a security standpoint, any software or program that takes remote control of your PC is worth of severe scrutiny.
-In the wrong hands, RDPs can assist cybercriminals in deactivating device’s in the organization’s network, concerning endpoint protection, and deliver nasty payloads of malware.
+From a security standpoint, any software or program that takes remote control of your PC is worthy of severe scrutiny.
+In the wrong hands, RDPs can assist cybercriminals in deactivating devices in the organization’s network, compromising endpoint protection, and delivering nasty payloads of malware.

 Turning Remote Desktop Protocol into an Attack Vector

-With four high-level options for securing your environment, and managing them with more security:
+Here are four high-level options for securing your environment and managing them with more security:

-- Consider eliminating the Remote Desktop Protocol access by changing the default TCP ports and leveraging a virtualized network, or VLANs to critical systems.
+- Consider eliminating the Remote Desktop Protocol access by changing the default TCP ports and leveraging a virtualized network or VLAN to critical systems.
 A more secure option would be to block all RDP connections through none whitelisted IPs.
-Additional solutions are available when it comes to logon monitoring and activity summaries with heightened visibility utilizing multi-factor authentication.
+Additional solutions are available when it comes to log-on monitoring and activity summaries with heightened visibility utilizing multi-factor authentication.

 - Secure all systems and endpoints first, with solution designs to monitor and remedy any network anomalies.
 Similar to that of an RDP session from other workstations and notify your technical team or leadership.